gludescher/timekeeper/README.md

 `--end`, `-e`: Edits the last line of the log with the current time as end time.
 If the previous entry already has an end time, a warning will be shown, asking for confirmation to proceed with the overwriting.

 `--stats`, `-s`: Displays stats for a specific period and for all the entries.
+By default, the period is the current calendar month and this can be changed using the modifier `--period`.

-By default, the period is current calendar month and this can be changed using the modifier `--period`.
+`--table`, `-t`: Displays the full table for a specific period and for all the entries.
+By default, the period is the current calendar month and this can be changed using the modifier `--period`.

-### Modifier options
+#### Modifier options

 These options aren't required and modify an action option.